sylvialchen/sylvialchen/README.md

 ## About The Author
 Former People person.
 Math & logic lover.
 There's joy that comes with the ability to write elegant code.
-Currently working on "this" && moving syntax towards "forEach."